Where to See Fireworks in Raleigh, N.C., on July 4th Weekend

 Apex Fireworks Frenzy and Olde Fashioned Fourth of July

-Sun., July 3 (includes fireworks) and Mon., July 4 (children's parade and more)
+Mon., July 3 (includes fireworks), and Tues., July 4 (children's parade and more)

-This first-ever Independence Day fireworks display in the Town of Apex will feature music, food trucks and the big show starting at 9:30pm at Hunter Street Park on July 3, followed by a long-standing traditional July 4 day of carnival games, ice cream vendors, roaming street performers, a children's bike/wagon/scooter parade and more that are always entertaining for the entire family.
+Food trucks, inflatables and a spectacular fireworks display—the Town of Apex's Fireworks Frenzy will feature entertainment for the whole family beginning at 5pm (and the grand finale at 9:30pm) at Hunter Street Park on July 3, followed by a long-standing traditional July 4 day of carnival games, ice cream vendors, roaming street performers, a children's bike/wagon/scooter parade and more activities that are always entertaining for all ages.

 Garner July 3rd Independence Day Celebration

 Grab a blanket and head to Garner's Lake Benson Park for an evening of patriotic entertainment.
-The Independence Day Celebration starts at 5pm with food vendors, kids crafts, tours of the Garner Veterans Memorial and more.
+The Independence Day Celebration starts at 5pm with food vendors, kids' crafts, tours of the Garner Veterans Memorial and more.
 The North Carolina Symphony will put on a patriotic program at 8:30pm, followed immediately by fireworks.
-Picnics, coolers and beach umbrellas are welcome!
-Admission and parking are free.

 Morrisville July 3rd Family Fun Festival

 You don't have to wait until July 4 for fireworks in Morrisville!
-The annual Morrisville July 3rd Fireworks display will be held on Town Hall Dr., with music from local band Trial By Fire and food trucks kicking things off at 6pm, and fireworks blasting off at dusk.
+The annual Morrisville July 3rd Fireworks display will be held on Town Hall Dr., with music from local bands, giveaways and craft vendors kicking things off at 6pm, and fireworks blasting off at dusk.
 Bring a chair and cash for a tasty treat from a local food truck.

 Wake Forest Fireworks Spectacular and Independence Day Celebration

-Now in its 49th year, the Town of Wake Forest's annual Independence is free and open to the public, with July 3 fireworks taking place inside Husky Stadium on the campus of Heritage High School (150 Forestville Rd.) in Wake Forest.
-Gates will open at 7:30pm, and the fireworks show will begin at approximately 9:30pm.
+Celebrating 50 years of events in 2023, the Town of Wake Forest's annual Independence Day event is free and open to the public, with July 3 fireworks taking place inside Husky Stadium on the campus of Heritage High School (150 Forestville Rd.) in Wake Forest.
+Gates will open at 5:30pm, legendary local music group Band of Oz will take to the stage at 6:15pm and the fireworks show will begin at approximately 9:30pm.
 The following day (July 4), a children's parade will make its way through downtown Wake Forest, and an art market will take place from 11am-1pm at the Wake Forest Community House, 133 W. Owen Ave.

 Town of Cary Independence Day Celebration

 Relax under the pines at Koka Booth Amphitheatre for the Town of Cary Independence Day Celebration.
-With doors opening at 3:30pm, the Cary Town Band kicks off music at 5:30pm, followed by a patriotic performance by the North Carolina Symphony and fireworks over beautiful Symphony Lake to cap the evening.
+With doors opening at 3:30pm, the Cary Town Band will kick off the entertainment, followed by a patriotic performance by the North Carolina Symphony and fireworks over beautiful Symphony Lake to cap the evening.
 General admission seating is available free to the public on a first-come basis, and a limited number of table reservations are available for purchase.
-Food vendors will be available outside of the venue gates.
+Food vendors will be available outside the venue gates.
+A detailed schedule of events will be announced soon.

 City of Raleigh July 4th Celebration at Dix Park

-A new location for the City of Oaks' biggest July 4th event—Dorothea Dix Park!
-Pack a picnic and head to Dix Park to enjoy music the DJ stage and field games like cornhole and giant Connect 4 before the fireworks begin.
-Parking will be off site for this event—on North Carolina State University Centennial Campus and at downtown Raleigh parking decks—with free shuttles running between Centennial Campus and Moore Square to Dix Park from 6-11:30pm.
-The event area is a large grassy surface—bring bug spray, blankets, chairs and coolers!
+It's a return to beautiful Dorothea Dix Park for the City of Oaks' biggest July 4th event in 2023, where 30 food trucks, live music, arts activities, slides, Skee-ball, a foam party pit and more await thousands of expected visitors.
+Parking will be off site for this event—on North Carolina State University Centennial Campus and at downtown Raleigh parking decks—with free shuttles running between Centennial Campus and Moore Square to Dix Park beginning at 4:30pm.
+Bring sunscreen, blankets, chairs and coolers!

 Brier Creek Commons Star Spangled Block Party and Fireworks Show